Shemaremy/alx_python/python-web_framework/README.md

 ## 1. FLASK
       _____

-Flask is a lightweight web framework for Python.
+Flask is a lightweight (unheavy) web framework for Python.
 It’s designed to be simple and easy to use, making it suitable for developing web applications and APIs.